Introduction

 Important note: As we said, when a thread locks (synchronized) a resource no any thread would access to that resource.

-If a thread invokes wait() method of an object(lock), that object released (release the lock) of the object in order to enable another thread to acquire the lock and notify the waiting thread. this clause is not necessary for joining, sleeping and yield methods.
+If a thread invokes wait() method of an object(lock), that object released (release the lock) of the object in order to enable another thread to

 If in a synchronized block, thread sleeps for 10 years, it means the synchronized object is locked for 10 years, it means sleeping, joining, and suspending processes don't release any locked resource